-See tables and scope in Section 6.5 (Historical Performance).
+See prospectus, 6.5, Historical Data.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 - 72. The objective is to provide investors with sufficient information on an asset class to conduct appropriate due diligence and to provide access to a sufficiently rich data set to enable a more accurate calculation of expected loss in different stress scenarios.
 These data are necessary for investors to carry out proper risk analysis and due diligence, and they contribute to building confidence and reducing uncertainty regarding the market behaviour of the underlying asset class.
 New asset classes entering the securitisation market, for which a sufficient track record of performance has not yet been built up, may not be considered transparent in that they cannot ensure that investors have the appropriate tools and knowledge to carry out proper risk analysis. - 73.
 To facilitate consistent interpretation of this criterion, the following aspects should be further clarified: - (a) its application to external data: - (b) the term 'substantially similar exposures'.